Education

 Manipulating materials

-In this episode we take a look at aerogel, the lightest solid that can hold the weight of a car and we speak to Chris Bellamy about what he does with ski goggles, sewing, testing products and more!
+In this episode we take a look at aerogel, the lightest solid that can hold the weight of a car, and speak to Chris Bellamy about ski goggles, sewing and testing products!

 Santa called